ISISComputingGroup/ibex_developers_manual/Gotchas-and-Troubleshooting-for-The-IBEX-Script-Generator.md

 - Delete the `workspace` folder (next to the executable for the script generator) and then retry launching it.
 If the workspace is owned by a different user, this can cause problems with file permissions.

+## The script generator is constantly loading

+- We are failing to load Python for some reason, check logs for Py4J exceptions

 # Gotchas

 ## Preferences